WealthWizardsEngineering/kube-vault-auth-init/README.md

 The outputs are:

 * VAULT_TOKEN - The Vault auth token to use, of your application can talk to Vault directly
-* SECRET_LEASE_IDS - A list of lease ids for the secrets defined in the SECRET_ variables above, this can be used to renew the secrets, see the Kubernetes Vault Auth Renew for a sidecar container that can do this for you
+* LEASE_IDS - A list of lease ids for the secrets defined in the SECRET_ variables above, this can be used to renew the secrets, see the Kubernetes Vault Auth Renew for a sidecar container that can do this for you
 * secret values - One for each of the SECRET_ variables defined above containing the value of the secret